 Robert J. Stevens, Lockheed Martin's CEO, went to Capitol Hill on July 18 to deliver a warning: If Congress does nothing to halt another $500 billion in automatic cuts to U.S. defense spending due to begin next January under a process known as “sequestration,” the Pentagon's largest contractor will be forced to hand out 10,000 pink slips, riffing 8% of its workforce.
 Six days later, Stevens—who is retiring as CEO at the end of the year—had a more upbeat message for investors.
 Lockheed ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Amid Budget Worries, Lockheed Wows Most Of Wall Street".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Amid Budget Worries, Lockheed Wows Most Of Wall Street".